skounis/vc-hello-didweb/README.md

 ```

 ### Create the Verifiable Credential
-Before we move with the creation of the credentials we need to prepare our `issuer` object.
-A structure that caries our `did` and the `signer` we already prepared.
+Before we move with the creation of the credentials, we need to prepare our `issuer` object.
+A structure that carries our `did` and the `signer` we already prepared.

 ```javascript
 const issuer = {